-CHS, NHS

-9 .5 Credit
+CHS, NHS 9 .5 Credit

-Prerequisite: Fitness for Life I or Strength & Conditioning
+Prerequisite: Fitness for Life 1 or Strength & Conditioning 1 (CHS only)

-This is a second semester course for ninth grade students.
+This is a second semester course for 9th grade students.
 It is designed for the student who enjoys physical activity as a break in their strenuous school day.
 Students will participate in a wide variety of activities such as: team handball, eclipse ball, pickle ball, table tennis, badminton, floor hockey, speedball, Ultimate Frisbee, and tennis.